 Once you have an online shopping space up and running, tell your customers.
 Here are some places where you should be getting the word out:

 - On your physical storefront.
 Do this if you’ve had to close your doors temporarily.
 Loyal customers want to know where to find you.
 And you can make it easy for them.
 You might create and post a QR code in your window, directing customers to your website.
-Making a QR code is easy.
-Copy your website URL into a free QR code generator and take a screenshot of the result.
-QR codes are also great for sending customers to coupons or to your social media profile.
+QR codes are also great for sending customers to coupons or your social media profile.

 - Everywhere you market.
 Instagram, Facebook, and Twitter are all good places to post about your new site.
 Change your Instagram bio to include a link to your website.
 Then post a photo showing off your new retail space.
 Encourage followers to share your new site in their own stories or posts for a percentage off their first order.

 - In an email or text message.
 If your business has collected customer email addresses or phone numbers, it might be time to use them.
-After all, customers who are loyal enough to want vouchers and points sent to their phones will want to know you’ve got an online store.
-Just be thoughtful in your messaging, and give them the option to opt out of future messages.
-Clicksend and directSMS are two services that can help.
+After all, customers who are loyal enough to want coupons and points sent to their phones will want to know you’ve got an online store.
+Just be thoughtful in your messaging, and give them the option to opt-out of future messages.
+EZTexting and Textedly are two services that can help.

 Meet your customers where they are—online

 The fiercest, bravest individuals run small businesses.
 But even small disruptions can disrupt sales and foot traffic.
 As a business owner, you already have what it takes to be successful.
 You eat challenges and setbacks for breakfast.
 And there are resources out there that can help you along the way.
 Going online doesn’t mean giving up on your storefront dream.
 Quite the contrary.
 Simply, it’s an expansion into another dimension, and it’s an option the customers love.